waka/gulp-sprockets/README.md

 # gulp-sprockets [![Build Status](https://travis-ci.org/waka/gulp-sprockets.svg?branch=master)](https://travis-ci.org/waka/gulp-sprockets)

-gulp-sprockets is NodeJS implementation of [Sprockets](https://github.com/sstephenson/sprockets).
+gulp-sprockets is a NodeJS implementation of [Sprockets](https://github.com/sstephenson/sprockets).
-It be able to build and precompile assets of Rails with only in Node.js, without Rails.
+It is able to build and precompile assets of Rails apps solely with Node.js, without Rails.
-gulp-sprockets interprets Sprockets directives, to concat asset files.
+gulp-sprockets interprets Sprockets directives to concatenate asset files.
-And you may not already hit the command `rake assets:precompile`.
+And you no longer need to hit the command `rake assets:precompile`.

 ## Provided gulp streams

-- `sprockets.css` provide things of asset pipeline for CSS/SCSS/Sass.
+- `sprockets.css` provides things of asset pipeline for CSS/SCSS/Sass.
-- `sprockets.js` provide things of asset pipeline for JavaScript/CoffeeScript.
+- `sprockets.js` provides things of asset pipeline for JavaScript/CoffeeScript.
-- `sprockets.precompile` provide things of asset precompiling.
+- `sprockets.precompile` provides things of asset precompiling.

 ## Installation